-Research shows that skilled trade workers are very difficult to find “with 80 percent of contractors reporting last year that they had difficulty hiring craft workers... and 35 percent said they believed it would become harder in the coming year.”
+Research shows that skilled trade workers are complicated to find, "with 80 percent of contractors reporting last year that they had difficulty hiring craft workers... and 35 percent said they believed it would become harder in the coming year."

-During initial stages, it is important to have the most qualified players on the teams.
-Assigning right profiles to the right jobs and ensuring your supervisors or foremen are clear on the quality expectations is integral.
+It is essential to have the most qualified players on the teams during the initial stages.
+Assigning the suitable profiles to the right jobs and ensuring your supervisors or forepersons are clear on the quality expectations is integral.

 Ensure that the entire team understands the project's quality requirements.
 This begins when workers first attend a project induction at the start of the project.
 Apart from safety, this induction should aim to explain that poor quality won't be accepted.